Cisco-Talos/clamav/README.Docker.md

 from `clamd`.
 If `clamd` fails to respond, Docker will treat this as an error.
 The healthcheck results can be viewed with `docker inspect`.

+When the container starts up, the health-check also starts up.
+As loading the virus database can take some time, there is a delay configured in the `Dockerfile` to try and avoid this race condition.

 ## Performance

 The performance impact of running `clamd` in Docker is negligible.
 Docker is